Range Rover Velar Review 2024

 Looking for a used car for sale?
 We've got 100s of Land Rover Approved Used Cars for Sale for you to choose from, including a wide range of Range Rover Velars for sale.

 Why do we say that?
-Well, the Velar has one of the broadest ranges of any model, and in the mid-range this car competes with seven-seat rivals that trump if for practicality, standard equipment and fuel efficiency too.
+Well, the Velar has a broad range any models, and in the mid-range this car competes with seven-seat rivals that trump if for practicality, standard equipment and fuel efficiency too.

 That doesn't mean the Range Rover Velar is more style than substance though.
 With the right engine, this is a smooth and refined motorway cruiser, with useful off-road ability.
 It's just not the most practical choice, even if you do get it dirty.

 It'll suit buyers who don't mind paying a premium for its sleek aesthetic.
-Since it's at its best when fitted with one of the 3.0-litre V6 engines and the upgraded 'S' trim, we do hope those people have very deep pockets.
+Since it's at its best when fitted with one of the more powerful engines and a higher trim, we do hope those people have very deep pockets.

 Although the Velar is priced like a luxury SUV, it doesn’t come with the standard equipment to match.
-In its entry-level guise you won’t get sat-nav or leather trim, and only SE and HSE cars get a digital driver's display.
+In its entry-level guise you won’t get sat-nav or full leather trim, and only SE and HSE cars get a digital driver's display if you're buying used - new Velars all have this.

 It's easy to get confused by the numerous configurations on offer, but if you want a car with reasonable fuel economy that is priced roughly halfway between an Evoque and the full-fat Range Rover Sport, get a D200 2.0-litre diesel with self-charging mild hybrid tech.

-While this engine isn't as smooth as the older V6 models, it's got a huge amount of pulling power and great round town as it shuts the engine off when travelling under 11mph to be moved along under electric power alone.
+While this engine isn't as smooth as the older V6 models or the latest six-cylinder 3.0-litre diesel, it's got a huge amount of pulling power and it's great round town as it shuts the engine off when travelling under 11mph to be moved along under electric power alone.

-There's a 250PS 2.0-litre petrol engine badged P250, while there's also the choice of a mild hybrid P400 or a plug-in hybrid P400e.
-This will deliver a claimed range of 33 miles under electric power and will hit 60mph in just over five seconds.
+There was a 250PS 2.0-litre petrol engine badged P250, while new buyers have the choice of a mild hybrid P400 or a plug-in hybrid P400e.
+This will deliver a claimed range of up to a claimed 39 miles under electric power and will hit 60mph in just over five seconds.

 If you're looking at a Velar that's a couple of years old, take a look at either the D275 or D300 diesels.
 Both engines give the Velar effortless pulling power and superior refinement, without crippling running costs.